Alazka2k/Short-Video-Creator-Simplified/Readme.md

 ## Next Steps

-With the successful testing of the LLM service in the new microservices architecture, our next steps are:
+With the successful testing and integration of the LLM, Voice Generation, Image Generation, and Music Generation services in the new microservices architecture, our next steps are:

-1. Update and test the remaining services (Voice, Image, Music, and Video) within the new structure.
+1. Update and test the Video Generation service within the new structure.
 2. Refactor the integration test to work with the new architecture.
 3. Develop the API Gateway to route requests to the appropriate microservices.
 4. Implement the new services (Auth, Job, and Billing) as outlined in the architecture.
 5. Begin frontend development to interact with the new backend structure.
+6. Conduct comprehensive end-to-end testing of the entire pipeline.
+7. Optimize performance and resource utilization across all services.
+8. Enhance error handling and implement more robust fallback mechanisms.
+9. Improve documentation for each service and the overall system architecture.

 As we progress through these steps, we'll continue to update this README and the project documentation to reflect the current state of development.
+Our focus will be on completing the implementation of all services, ensuring their seamless integration, and preparing the system for production use.